deadmau915/Laravel_Course/README.md

    * How to implement relationships using eloquent

 10. Class 13: Login
-   * how to use breeze to create a login
+   * How to use breeze to create a login
       - composer require laravel/breeze --dev
       - php artisan breeze:install (caution with the routes cause the file get overwrite)

+11. Class 15: Admin panel
+   * creating an admin panel to the users

 ## Contclusion